vansteensellab/Ki67_dynamics/sequencing/repliseq/README.md

+#### Repli-seq scripts

-All the scripts for Repli-seq data processing and simple analyses.
+All the scripts for Repli-seq data processing and simple downstream analyses.

 The initial data processing is described in "ts210802c_process_replication_timing.sh".
 Further processing of the data was done with R markdown files: